kasali/kasali/README.md

 ## Hey there! 👋

-I'm kasali an Android and web developer
+I'm Kasali an Android and web developer

 ### I love
 creating innovative solutions and exploring new technologies.
 ### 🔭 I’m currently working on ...

 I am currently working on several exciting projects, including developing a mobile app for managing personal finances and building a web application for a healthcare startup.
-I'm always looking for new and challenging projects to expand my skills and knowledge.
+I'm always looking for new and challenging projects to expand my skills and knowledge and make an impact.

 ### 🌱 I’m currently learning ...